Claude API vs GPT-5 API: The Exact Token Volume Where One Saves You More Money (2026)

 GPT-5.4 $3.59 $30.00 $33.59

-Caching helps both providers significantly — but it doesn't change the fundamental dynamic.
+Caching helps both providers significantly — but it doesn't change the fundamental dynamic at the flagship tier.
 The output token gap between Claude Sonnet ($15/M) and GPT-5.4 ($10/M) remains, and that's the number that matters most.
-Even with aggressive caching, GPT-5.4 holds a ~$20/month advantage at 10M tokens.
+At the budget tier however, cached Claude Haiku ($4.47) now beats GPT-5 Mini ($6.72) — a reversal that wasn't true before the Haiku repricing.

 Batch Processing: 50% Off for Async Workloads